ChrisDenham/PolygonClipper.AS3/README.txt

-An AS3 Flash port of the marvelous Polygon Clipping library by Angus Johnson. http://www.angusj.com/delphi/clipper.php
+﻿An AS3 Flash port of the marvelous Polygon Clipping library by Angus Johnson. http://www.angusj.com/delphi/clipper.php

 This AS3 port was created by Chris Denham <c.m.denham{-at-}gmail.com>